What IS TJACE at pvcc?

 Take Free Quizzes

 At Washington Park, Preston Ave.—Downtown Charlottesville 10a-4p Each year we celebrate the cultural and linguistic diversity of our local community.
-The 15th Annual Festival of Cultures, May 12, 2018, will be a day of free family-friendly fun with all-day entertainment: music, dance, song, and storytelling.
+The 15th Annual Festival of Cultures, May 11, 2019, will be a day of free family-friendly fun with all-day entertainment: music, dance, song, and storytelling.
 Enjoy hands-on cultural crafts activities, visit cultural exhibits, food, and artisan vendors.
 The Festival is a gathering place where all can meet, share in, and learn about each others' cultures.
 Here you can take a passport and "travel the world in Washington Park".
 The Festival is organized by us with the involvement and support of many other individuals and organizations and provides an opportunity for building bridges of communication between new Americans and established residents.
-The Festival is in Washington Park on Preston Ave. in downtown Charlottesville.
-This event is FREE and open to the public.
+The Festival is in Washington Park on Preston Avenue in downtown Charlottesville.
+This event is free and open to the public.

 Attention community members and students: We need you!
 Do you have some spare time?
 ALC needs volunteers to assist in in the classrooms, with special projects and events.
 Day and evening times are available.
-For more information, call Cherry at 434.961.5465 or email firstname.lastname@example.org.
+For more information, call Cherry at 434.961.5465 or email .

 “I always walk away with the feeling that I just helped someone achieve something she could not have achieved on his or her own.” —Recent Volunteer